aarhusstadsarkiv/stadsarkiv-client/docs/README.client.md

 The above code adds custom css and js files to the `head` block of any individual template.

 You may also add custom css and js files to the `head` block of all templates.
 This is done by overriding `templates/includes/head_extra.html`.
-In the `example-config-simple` there is a custom `head_extra.html` file that just logs a message to the console.
+In the `example-config-simple` there is a custom `head_extra.html` file that just adds a log message to the browser console.

+An easy way to alter the footer is to override the `templates/includes/footer.html`.

 ### Custom pages